 - improving human performance

 The Ph.D. program focuses on generating original research and consists of a minimum of 72 semester hours of graduate credit beyond the bachelor's degree.
 The plan of study provides additional details about requirements.
 The following is a synopsis.

 |ESC_PS 8850||Quantitative Foundations in Educational Research (pending approval)||3|

 |ESC_PS 9650||Application of Multivariate Analysis in Educational Research||3|

 |II.
 Core Learning and Development||15|

 |ESC_PS 8060||Lifespan Development||3|

 |ESC_PS 8320||Advanced Human Learning||3|

-Students can take more than 6 research hours if they wish to enroll in more than 18 hours of electives.
+Students can take more than 6 research hours if they wish to enroll in more electives.
 Elective courses can be taken from Educational, School, & Counseling Psychology or from other departments such as Human Development and Family Studies, Psychological Sciences, or Information Science and Learning Technology.

 Sample Plan of Study